marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <p class="caption">(\#fig:gg-facet-bw)A faceted **ggplot2** boxplot.</p>
 </div>

 So far, you may have gotten the impression that pretty much everything is a little bit easier the **ggplot2** way.
 Well, a lot of things are, but some are not.
 If we wanted to highlight the relative sample sizes of the different color levels like we did earlier in **lattice** (using ```varwidth = TRUE```) we have to put a little more effort into **ggplot2**.
 Meaning, we have to calculate this ourselves.
-There is no built-in functionality for this feature (yet), at least none that I am aware of.
+There is no built-in functionality for this feature (yet), at least not to our knowledge.

 But anyway, it is not too complicated.
 The equation for this adjustment is rather straightforward, we simply take the square root of the counts for each color and divide it by the overall number of observations.
 Then we standardize this relative to the maximum of this calculation.
 As a final step, we need to break this down to each of the panels of the plot.
 This is the toughest part of it.
-I won't go into any detail here, but the ```llply()``` part of the following code chunk is basically the equivalent of what is going on behind the scenes of **lattice** (though the latter most likely does not use ```llply()```).
+We won't go into any detail here, but the ```llply()``` part of the following code chunk is basically the equivalent of what is going on behind the scenes of **lattice** (though the latter most likely does not use ```llply()```).

 Anyway, it does not require too many lines of code to achieve the box width adjustment in **ggplot2**.